Merken19/timeline_heatmap_generator/README.md

 # Google Maps Timeline Heatmap Generator

 This tool generates a smooth heatmap from your Google Maps timeline JSON data.
 It aggregates location points into a customizable grid and displays the resulting heatmap using Folium.
-Inspired by geo-heatmap repo from luka1199; https://github.com/luka1199/geo-heatmap.
+Inspired by geo-heatmap repo from luka1199; https://github.com/luka1199/geo-heatmap .
+This is a simple code created for fun, and will not be updated.
+For more features and support, use https://github.com/kurupted/google-maps-timeline-viewer .

 ## Features

 - **JSON Data Parsing:** Reads and extracts location data from your Google Maps timeline.